jordanhom/year-o-meter/memory-bank/projectbrief.md

     *   Backend integration or data fetching.
     *   Build process or bundling.

-## 4. Technology Stack (Initial)
+## 4. Technology Stack (Current)

 *   **Frontend:** HTML5, CSS3, Vanilla JavaScript (ES6+ features).
+*   **Structure:** Separate files: `index.html`, `css/style.css`, `js/main.js`.
 *   **Libraries:** None currently used.
 *   **Development:** Runs directly in the browser; no build step required.

-*(Based on analysis of `time_left.html`)*
+*(Derived from initial analysis and subsequent refactoring)*

 ## 5. Source of Truth

-This document serves as the foundational definition of the project's scope and core requirements, derived initially from the existing `time_left.html` file.
+This document serves as the foundational definition of the project's scope and core requirements.
 All other Memory Bank files will build upon this brief.